• Home

 Summary

-The Steal a Brainrot Advent Calendar drops a new daily reward throughout December, including exclusive brainrots, boosts, cosmetics, and limited holiday items.
+The Steal a Brainrot Advent Calendar drops a new daily reward throughout December, including exclusive brainrots, boosts, and limited holiday items.
 Players can unlock everything by logging in each day, watching for surprise bonus drops, and trading high-value rewards safely through trusted marketplaces.
 It’s one of the best seasonal events for progressing fast and collecting rare, time-limited content.

 • Updated 5 Dec 2025